 A total of 60 cDNA samples were split between PCR plates (Multiplate™ 96-Well, BioRad) with reactions performed in duplicate for each sample.
-If the standard deviation of Cq values between duplicates was > 0.4, corresponding samples were repeated.
-Each plate contained a non template control sample and negative controls.
+If the standard deviation of Cq values between duplicates was > 0.4, corresponding samples were repeated (as described in Weyrich et al. 2010).
+Each plate contained a non-template control sample and negative controls.